James5425/Education-Perfect-Bot/README.md

 ## Instructions:

 - Clone this repository somewhere onto your computer
-- Download the correct Chromium driver for your computer from [here]: https://chromedriver.chromium.org/home
+- Download the correct Chromium driver for your computer from [here](https://chromedriver.chromium.org/home)
 - Enter the path to that download into the code in place of "ENTER THE PATH TO THR SELENIUM DRIVER DOWNLOAD FROM https://chromedriver.chromium.org/home"
 - Install all the moduel

 ## Know Issues

-After downloading and running the chromedriver if you get a pop up saying this could be dangerous or it won't run please follow the istructions on this website [src="https://dev.to/ruthmoog/dealing-with-error-chromedriver-cannot-be-opened-because-the-developer-cannot-be-verified-1897"][website]
+After downloading and running the chromedriver if you get a pop up saying this could be dangerous or it won't run please follow the istructions on this website [website](https://dev.to/ruthmoog/dealing-with-error-chromedriver-cannot-be-opened-because-the-developer-cannot-be-verified-1897)

 ## To Do: